Basic Statistics Every Data Scientist Should Know

 There have been several books in the last few years that have discussed it heavily.

 What we personally like about Bayes theorem is how well it simplifies complex concepts.

 It distills a lot about statistics in very few simple variables.

-What we enjoy about it is the fact that it lets your predict the probability of a hypothesis when given certain data points.
+What we enjoy about it is the fact that it lets you predict the probability of a hypothesis when given certain data points.

 The theorem is used to reduce uncertainty.
-It was used in world war 2 to to help predict locations of U-boats as well as predicting how the Enigma machine was configured to translate German codes.
+It was used in World War 2 to help predict the location of U-boats, as well as predicting how the Enigma machine was configured to translate German codes.